KZZP

-KZZP (104.7 FM) is a commercial radio station licensed to Mesa, Arizona, and serving the Phoenix metropolitan area.
+KZZP (104.7 FM) is a United States commercial radio station licensed to Mesa, Arizona, and serving the Phoenix metropolitan area.
 The station airs a top 40 (CHR) format and is owned and operated by iHeartMedia.
 Studios and offices are on East Van Buren Street in Phoenix near Sky Harbor International Airport.

 The transmitter is off Road D in South Mountain Park, amid other towers for Phoenix-area FM and TV stations.
 KZZP has an effective radiated power (ERP) of 100,000 watts, broadcasting from a tower at 472 meters (1,549 ft) in height above average terrain (HAAT).